-'In his 1913 statement, Okuma urged that independence of scholarship be
+'In his 1913 statement, Okuma urged that independence of scholarship be preserved, and that the research undertaken will make some social contribution.'

+Additionally,

+Tanaka added,

-Additionally, Tanaka added, Waseda already provides extensive educational opportunities in English, with a significant percentage of faculty able to provide instruction and conduct their own research in both
+Waseda already provides extensive educational opportunities in English, with a significant percentage of faculty able to provide instruction and conduct their own research in both

 Japanese and English.

 By way of example, nearly half of the teaching staff in Tanaka's own Faculty of Political Science and Economics obtained their doctorates at universities overseas and roughly 80% can teach in either language.